English as a Second Language

 ESL 124 : Advanced English Written Expression

-This course is designed to prepare students for ESL126, ENG 092/ENG101, or ENG 101.
-Students will apply standard English academic writing structures to compose paragraphs, essays and apply MLA standards to written assignments.
+This course is designed to prepare students for either ESL126, ENG 092/ENG101, or ENG 101.
 As part of the final assessment in ESL 124, students will submit a Writing Portfolio that represents their writing development through the semester.
-Portfolios will be evaluated by either or both ESL and English Department faculty.
+The Portfolio will be evaluated by ESL instructors as well as members of the English Department.
 The evaluation of the Portfolio will determine if the student passes ESL 124.
 Prerequisite: ESL 014 with a C- or better or permission of the instructor, or an ESL writing test score of 4-5.
 Three lecture hours per week.
 Instructional Support Fee applies.
 Gen. Ed.
 Competencies Met: Human Expression.

 Credits